 I had to take a few pictures of the food in the case to share because the care that was taken not only in the preparation, but also in the presentation is evident.
 Look at all the colors!

 There were meat and non-meat options available including olives, marinated mushrooms, and a huge assortment of cheese.

 For anyone wanting to skip a sit down meal in Eataly Steakhouse or in Ristorante Italia, they can still partake of the freshly made pizza in the the pizza oven using Eataly ingredients.
+Pizza is such a staple food of Italian restaurants that it would be shameful were one not to have a pizza oven – especially as they’re readily available on the internet through sites like NellaOnline.com.
 They proudly serve their meter-long pizzas customizable with individual toppings.
 If you really can’t bear to tear yourself out of your cabin to get a pizza, you can always order it via room service.
 How’s that for amazing service?
 Keep in mind that the pizza served in the Buffet Calumet and Manitou is not the same pizza as La Pizza di Eataly.
 I’m not saying that the pizza there isn’t good, but this pizza looks and smells so insanely good, I think I gained 10 pounds walking by here every time.